ninabarzh/broomstick/content/posts/inflicting-help.md

 “Inflicting help” is the curious human habit of dressing up domination, control, or self-interest in the language of benevolence.
 It describes well-intentioned or performative actions imposed on others—often without their consent, awareness, or any genuine benefit to them.
 The giver feels virtuous; the receiver is often disempowered, silenced, or even harmed.
 The word help suggests care and generosity, but when prefixed with inflicted, it carries the unmistakable sting of condescension and coercion.

-It is important to distinguish between help as empowerment and help as control.
-Empowering help resembles the Montessori principle of “help me to do it myself”: it begins with observation, respect, and creating an environment where individuals can grow in their own direction.
+It is important to distinguish between help as enablement and help as control.
+Effective help resembles the Montessori principle of “help me to do it myself”: it begins with observation, respect, and creating an environment where individuals can grow in their own direction.
 It centres their needs and rhythms, offering tools and guidance only as much as they are interested in.
 The student is not requested to give his or her power away to anyone or anything.

 Controlling help, by contrast, interrupts the process.
 It imposes solutions, corrects according to the helper’s assumptions, and mistakes dependence for care.
-Where empowerment nurtures self-mastery and confidence, control stifles initiative and quietly teaches helplessness.
+Where autonomy nurtures self-mastery and confidence, control stifles initiative and quietly teaches helplessness.

 This tension has played out repeatedly across history.
 “Help” has been weaponised as a justification for